yoon-thiri04/Predictive-modeling-for-agriculture-DC/README.md

 Each row in this dataset represents various measures of the soil in a particular field.
 Based on these measurements, the crop specified in the "crop" column is the optimal choice for that field.

 ### To-Do
-Build multi-class classification models to predict the type of "crop" and identify the single most importance feature for predictive performance.
+☑️ Build multi-class classification models to predict the type of "crop" and identify the single most importance feature for predictive performance.

 ### P.S
-the Logistic Regression model is having difficulty converging within the default number of iterations ==> `Scaling the features`
+- 🏴the Logistic Regression model is having difficulty converging within the default number of iterations ==> `Scaling the features`

-If the convergence issues persist==> consider using a different model like `RandomForestClassifier`, which might not have the same convergence issues as logistic regression.
+- 🏳️If the convergence issues persist==> consider using a different model like `RandomForestClassifier`, which might not have the same convergence issues as logistic regression.

 ### D